Xilinx/VMC_Help/HDL/fir_compiler_v7_2/README.md

 Specifies the coefficient structure.
 Depending on the coefficient structure, optimizations are made in the core to reduce the amount of hardware required to implement a particular filter configuration.
-The selected structure can be any of the following.
+The selected structure can be any of the following:

   - Inferred
   - Non-Symmetric